michbert/SwitchBotSensorBashScripts/README.md

+# My account will be closed soon.
+Microsoft requires 2FA.
+I will never use that.
+So this accout will be closed soon.
+Sorry about that.

 # Simple bash scripts to read temperature data from SwitchBot devices

 This is a collection of linux bash shell scripts for reading